bus710/nrf-development-in-linux/README.md

 And try compiling:

 ```
-$ cd THE_PROJECT_DIRECTORY
+$ cd ~/example_blinky
 $ make

+...
+DONE nrf52832_xxaa
 ```

-Then the _build directory might have some new image files for debug.
+Then the _build directory might have some new image files (hex and bin) for debugging.

 <br/><br/>